STEP ONE – NOMINATION PHASE

 STEP THREE – RECIPIENTS ANNOUNCEMENT

-The three finalists are invited to attend the Cotton Awards Industry Dinner to be held in Griffith on July 26th.
-They and their partner will be hosted by the sponsor of their category where the recipient will be announced, come onto stage to receive their award and make a two minute acceptance speech.
-During the Cotton Conference all finalists will take part in the Finalists Forum where they are asked questions about their nomination.
+The three finalists are invited to attend the Cotton Awards Industry Dinner to be held at Griffith during the Cotton Collective on Wednesday 24th July, 2019.
+They and their partner will be hosted by the sponsor of their category where the recipient will be announced.
+The recipient will be required to make a two minute acceptance speech.

 What are the rewards?